-Users categorized the interest as "Good", "Fair", and "Poor"; the potential interest is categorized as "Yes" and "No".
+We categorized the interest as "Good", "Fair", and "Poor"; the potential interest is categorized as "Yes" and "No".
 A web page was scored as "Good", "Fair", and "Poor" depending on each individual's subjective opinion based on the definition of interest.
-We are interested in the small number of "Good" web pages, since users tend to open only the top several web pages.
-That is why we use the three scales instead of two scales such as "related" and "not related".
 It was also marked as "Yes" or "No" based on the user's potential interest.
 We evaluated a ranking method based on how many interesting (categorized as "Good") or potentially interesting web pages (categorized as "Yes") the method collected within a certain number of top links [2] (called "Top link analysis").
 It is realistic in a sense many information retrieval systems are interested in the top 10 or 20 groups.
-Precision/recall graph [34] is used for evaluation as well (called "precision/recall analysis").
+Precision/recall graph [35] is used for evaluation as well (called "precision/recall analysis").
 It is one of the most common evaluation methods in information retrieval.
-However, traditional precision/recall graphs are very sensitive to the initial rank positions and evaluate entire rankings [8].
+However, traditional precision/recall graphs are very sensitive to the initial rank positions and evaluate entire rankings [7].
 The formula for precision and recall were:

+'''

+Precision = Number of "Good" or "Yes" pages

+retrieved in the set / Size of the

+set

+Recall = Number of "Good" or "Yes" pages

+retrieved in the set / Number of

+"Good" or "Yes" pages in the set

+'''

-''' Precision = Number of "Good" or "Yes" pages retrieved in the set / Size of the set where the "set" is the group of top ranked web pages.
+where the "set" is the group of top ranked web pages.
 In this paper we study five groups: Top 1, 5, 10, 15, and 20.